Cemetery records

 Although minute books are written in a formal manner, they can provide details about individuals.

-Some of these minute books have subject indexes within them which makes searching by name easy.
+Some of these minute books include subject indexes which makes it easier to search by name.

 Occupations and pastimes